-In Zimbabwe AAI, started as a small HIV and AIDS Project (Strategies for Action) in 1999 under the then Harare based AAI Regional Office, becoming a programme under AAI’s Southern Africa Partnership Programme in 2003 and a standalone country programme in 2006.
+In Zimbabwe, ActionAid began as a small HIV and AIDS Project (Strategies for Action) in 1999 under the then Harare based ActionAid International regional office, becoming a programme under ActionAid International's Southern Africa Partnership Programme in 2003 and then a standalone country programme in 2006.

-Child sponsorship contributes 40% of the total income for the Country Programme.
+Child sponsorship contributes 56% of the total income for the Country Programme.
 Sponsorship funds are raised through linking children in LDPs with sponsors in the northern countries.
-Examples of child sponsorship funding countries include Italy, United Kingdom, Greece, Australia and Sweden.
-About 60% of AAI Zimbabwe resources are derived from institutional donors, individuals, trustees and foundations.
-The following is the list of AAI Zimbabwe’s various funding sources:
+Examples of child sponsorship funding countries include Italy, United Kingdom, Greece, Brazil and Sweden.
+Our funding affiliates under Sponsorship Income are as follows:

-- Government of Netherlands
+- ActionAid Netherlands

 - Swiss Development Corporation (SDC)

 - New Zealand Aid